-Since each 3D printing material and 3D model is different, choosing the right wall thickness can be confusing.
-Yet, keeping these simple tips in mind will ensure that you won’t receive an unpleasant surprise and the walls of your object will have just the minimum (and maximum) thickness they need.
+Since each 3D printing material and 3D model is different, choosing the right wall thickness for 3D printing can be confusing.
+Yet, keeping these simple tips in mind will ensure that you won’t receive an unpleasant surprise and the walls of your object will have just the minimum thickness they need.

 Assign wall thicknesses to your 3D model